joelnir/joelnir.github.io/about.md

 I find teaching very rewarding and meaningful.

 In 2018-2019 I spent a year as an exchange student at ETH Zurich, Switzerland.
-This time was very valuable for me and offered a many new insights.
+This time was very valuable for me and offered many new insights.

-I am an avid Linux user and a strong believer in free and open source software.
+I am an avid Linux user and a believer in free and open source software.
 Openness of ideas, culture and research is very important to me.

 I am currently working on my master thesis at the Division of Statistics and Machine Learning at Linköping University.